 Having a business partner means that you’ll need to be united.
 If you choose someone who has different goals for your business, you’ll likely be combative, or will part ways eventually.
 When you meet with potential business partners, ask them about what their business ambitions are.
 If you have the same vision, chances are that you’ll be able to work together to make them a reality.

-As a woman business owner, you could elevate your business through the help of a trusted business partner.
+As a woman business owner, you could elevate your business with the help of a trusted business partner.
 Having another experienced, intelligent entrepreneur on your team will enhance your business, and allow you to delegate some of your workload.
 Before you start your search for a business partner, consider the five qualities mentioned in this post, so that you can select the best person for the job!